leo-chartier/moonshot/project_report.md

 As the actual display of the graph is very complex and out of scope, we will use a third-party program.
 The selected one is [Graphviz](https://graphviz.org/) for its simplicity.
 Due to some performance issues with more complex graphs rising from the improvements on Renpath, other tools such as [Mermaid](https://mermaid.js.org/), [NetworkX](https://networkx.org/) or [Gephi](https://gephi.org/) could be viable as replacements.

-While a Python library exists for Graphviz, importing external assets in Renpy is extremely difficult and has been rejected.
+While a Python library exists for Graphviz, importing external assets in Ren'Py is extremely difficult and has been rejected.
 Instead, a raw text file will be created in the DOT format and it will be up to the user to run the software on that file.

 Here is what the file for the earlier graph should look like:
 ```grapviz